Report transportation of untaxed energy products Unfortunately this specification of service has not yet been completely translated.

 - If the verification of your declaration was successful, you will receive a message in the Internet EMCS application with a summary of the data you submitted.
 Otherwise, you will receive an error message.

-- If you do not send the products, but receive them, you must create such a report of receipt as a recipient.
+- If you do not ship the products, but receive them, you must create such a report of receipt as a recipient.
 To do this, use the "report of receipt" form in the Internet EMCS application.

 - Find out about the so-called default procedure (paper procedure) on the Customs Administration website.